eksctl-io/eksctl/README.md

 For example, you can use `eksctl apply --cluster-config prod-cluster.yaml`.

-You can also use `eksctld`, which you'd normaly run as a controller inside of another cluster, you can manage multiple clusters this way.
+You can also use `eksctld`, which you'd normally run as a controller inside of another cluster, you can manage multiple clusters this way.

 ## Current prototype